 Our stock-based awards are subject to either service or performance-based vesting conditions.
 Compensation expense related to awards to employees with service-based vesting conditions is recognized on a straight-line basis based on the grant date fair value over the associated service period of the award, which is generally the vesting term.
 Consistent with the guidance in ASC 505-50, compensation expense related to awards to non-employees with service-based vesting conditions is recognized on a straight-line basis based on the then-current fair value at each financial reporting date prior to the measurement date over the associated service period of the award, which is generally the vesting term.
 Compensation expense related to awards to employees with performance-based vesting conditions is recognized based on the grant date fair value over the requisite service period using the accelerated attribution method to the extent achievement of the performance condition is probable.
-Consistent with the guidance in ASC 505-50, compensation expense related to awards to non-employees with performance-based vesting conditions is recognized based on the then-current fair value at each financial reporting date prior to the measurement date over the requisite service period using the accelerated attribution method to the extent achievement of the performance condition is probable.
+Consistent with the guidance in ASC 505-50, compensation expense related to awards to awards to non-employees with performance-based vesting conditions is recognized based on the grant date fair value over the requisite service period using the accelerated attribution method to the extent achievement of the performance conditions is recognized based on the then-current fair value at each financial reporting date prior to the measurement date over the requisite service period using the accelerated attribution method to the extent achievement of the performance conditions is recognized based on the then-current fair value at each financial reporting date prior to the measurement date over the requisite service period using the accelerated attribution method to the extent achievement of the performance condition is probable.

 We are also required to estimate forfeitures at the time of grant, and revise those estimates in subsequent periods if actual forfeitures differ from our estimates.
 We use historical data to estimate pre-vesting forfeitures and record stock-based compensation expense only for those awards that are expected to vest.
 To the extent that actual forfeitures differ from our estimates, the difference is recorded as a cumulative adjustment in the period the estimates were revised.
-Stock-based compensation expense recognized in the financial statements is based on awards that are ultimately expected to vest.
+Stockbased compensation expense recognized in the condensed consolidated financial statements is based on awards that are ultimately expected to vest.

 In June 2011, certain of our employees purchased shares of our restricted stock in exchange for promissory notes.
-Although these notes are 50% recourse to the employees, we have accounted for the promissory notes as nonrecourse in their entirety since the promissory notes are not aligned with a corresponding percentage of the underlying shares.
+Although these notes were 50% recourse to the employees, we have accounted for the promissory notes as nonrecourse in their entirety since the promissory notes are not aligned with a corresponding percentage of the underlying shares.
 Accordingly, we have accounted for the combination of the promissory note and restricted stock as a grant of an option, as the substance is similar to the grant of an option.
 The exercise price of this stock option is the principal and interest due on the promissory note.
 The fair value of the stock option is recognized over the requisite service period (not the term of the promissory note) through a charge to compensation cost.
 The maturity date of the promissory notes reflects the legal term of the stock option for purposes of valuing the award.
+The outstanding principal and interest on the promissory notes was paid in full during the third quarter of 2014.

-Stock-based compensation totaled approximately \$1.4 million and \$51,401 for the three months ended June 30, 2014 and 2013, respectively, and approximately \$3.9 million and \$107,793 for the six months ended June 30, 2014 and 2013, respectively.
+Stock-based compensation totaled approximately \$1.1 million and \$2.4 million for the three months ended March 31, 2015 and 2014, respectively.